Master of Arts

 WTS welcomes transfer students and transferred coursework.
 Up to half of the coursework required to complete the MA may be completed at another ATS accredited seminary.

 Western Theological Seminary’s highly effective and relationship-rich distance learning environment makes coursework available wherever you are and whenever you want.
 All core required courses are delivered completely online.
 Some electives may use a hybrid design, blending online learning with 5 days per semester of face-to-face instruction on the WTS campus.
+In addition, Master of Arts students may select residential courses as well.
+In this way, the Master of Arts degree is highly flexible.

 Two distance learning semesters and two short online terms annually: